cognitedata/toolkit-data/README.md

 # toolkit-data

-This repository contains static demo data for the
+This ric demo data for the
 [Toolkit](https://github.com/cognitedata/toolkit) project.

 It is organized as follows: